successanil/MultiFilesPickerAndroid/README.md

 # MultiFilesPickerAndroid
-MultiFilesPickerForAndroid , right now lib supports only picking up images
+MultiFilesPickerForAndroid , right now lib supports only picking up images but soon support for other types of files will be added.